rcmakes/website-hugo/README.md

 ##### Not OK:

-1. `ipn/updateCalendar` - uses camelcase and not kebab case
+1. `ipn/updateCalendar` - don't use camelCase, use kebab case
-2. `ajc-fix-dropdown-bug` - doen't have `/` to separate initials from branch name
+2. `ajc-fix-dropdown-bug` - doesn't have `/` to separate initials from branch name
 3. `fix-dropdown-bug` - doesn't have coder's initials

 ### File Naming